volkanagun/SentencePartitioning/README.md

 ## Inference

-In the inference rankLM sentenceSplit method takes the tokenized sentences to predict the most likely sequence.
-It returns single sentence sequence which is partitioned into its n-grams.
+In the inferencem sentenceSplit method takes the tokenized sentences to predict the most likely sequence.
+It returns the most likely sentence sequence with partitioned into its n-grams.
  An example scala code is given below.
-In this example, parameter initialization, training and sentence inference is included
+In this example, parameter initialization, training and sentence inference is included.

  ```scala
 object ExampleLM {